happer64bit/CleanTab/README.md

 # Tab Theme For Chrome

 > **Warning**
-> This project is discontinue by author
+> This project is discontinued by author

 <a href="https://github.com/happer64bit/CleanTab/releases">Download Extension here</a>